How is REACH Structured?

 - Take-home Project: A recruiter will contact you if you are selected for virtual interviews following initial application review.
-You will be asked to complete and submit an independent take-home project prior to the virtual interviews (early November- mid December).
+You will be asked to complete and submit an independent take-home project prior to the virtual interviews (mid December - late January).

 - Virtual Interview: During the virtual interview, candidates will go through two interviews (one focused on technical skills and the other on soft skills) and a REACH Meet & Greet.
 In the technical interview, candidates will be expected to explain and extend their solution to the previously submitted take-home project.
-During the soft skill interview, a manager will get to know you beyond your technical skills (early November- early January).
+During the soft skill interview, a manager will get to know you beyond your technical skills (early January - mid February).

-- Offer: Candidates who receive an offer will find out more details about their future team and the program, including their minimum time in program based on their current experience and skill level (by late January).
+- Offer: Candidates who receive an offer will find out more details about their future team and the program (by late February).